botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 ### Editing Embeds

 Editing embeds is a little more involved than editing regular messages.
-You need to provide the entire embed object again, old parts included.
-This is due to how the Discord API functions.
-The basic idea is that we obtain the old embed object, modify it, and then send the modified object back to the `editMessage` function.
+Since the data provided to `editMessage` completely overwrites the existing content, it is necessary to retrieve the existing embed object, modify the desired fields, and provide the whole embed to `editMessage`.

-A contrived example all within the same custom command looks like the following:
+An elaborate example all within the same custom command looks like the following:

 ```go
 {{ $embed := cembed